-- 16. Have demonstrated fiscal soundness, as defined in 42 CFR 460.80 and 42 CFR 460.208; - 17.
-Have a formal written Beneficiary Bill of Rights, as defined in 42 CFR 460.110 and 42 CFR 460.112; - 18.
-Have a process to address grievances and appeals as defined in 42 CFR 460.120 and 42 CFR 460.122; - 19.
-Not discriminate against any beneficiary in the delivery of required PACE services based on race, ethnicity, national origin, religion, sex, age, mental, or physical disability or source of payment; - 20.
-Follow accepted infection control policies and standard procedures, including at least the standard precautions developed by the Centers for Disease Control and Prevention; - 21.
-Establish, implement, and maintain a documented infection control plan that: - a.
-Ensures a safe and sanitary environment; - b.
-Prevents and controls the transmission of disease and infection; - c.
-Specifies procedures that identifies, investigates, controls and prevents infections in the PACE centers and the beneficiary's residence; - d.
-Identifies procedures to record any infection incidents; and - e.
-Specifies procedures to analyze the infection incidents that identify trends and develops corrective actions related to the reduction of future incidents. - 22.
-Establish, implement, and maintain a documented marketing plan with measurable enrollment objectives and a system to track effectiveness as described in 42 CFR 460.82.
-All marketing material, including any initial, revised or updated marketing material, must be reviewed and approved by CMS and OAAS; - 23.
-Have written polices and implement procedures to ensure that the explanation of rights to the beneficiary, his or her responsible representative, and staff are fully explained and understood;
+- Have policies and procedures that address handling any direct or indirect conflict of interest associated with the governing body, or any contracts that supply administrative or care-related service or materials to the PACE provider; - Have demonstrated fiscal soundness, as defined in 42 CFR 460.80 and 42 CFR 460.208; - Have a formal written Beneficiary Bill of Rights, as defined in 42 CFR 460.110 and 42 CFR 460.112; - Have a process to address grievances and appeals as defined in 42 CFR 460.120 and 42 CFR 460.122; - Not discriminate against any beneficiary in the delivery of required PACE services based on race, ethnicity, national origin, religion, sex, age, mental, or physical disability or source of payment; - Follow accepted infection control policies and standard procedures, including at least the standard precautions developed by the Centers for Disease Control and Prevention; - Establish, implement, and maintain a documented infection control plan that ensures the following: - Ensures a safe and sanitary environment; - Prevents and controls the transmission of disease and infection; - Specifies procedures that identifies, investigates, controls and prevents infections in the PACE centers and the beneficiary's residence; - Identifies procedures to record any infection incidents; and - Specifies procedures to analyze the infection incidents that identify trends and develops corrective actions related to the reduction of future incidents. - Establish, implement, and maintain a documented marketing plan with measurable enrollment objectives and a system to track effectiveness as described in 42 CFR 460.82.
+All marketing material, including any initial, revised or updated marketing material, must be reviewed and approved by CMS and OAAS;

+• Have written polices and implement procedures to ensure that the explanation of rights to the beneficiary, his or her responsible representative, and staff are fully explained and understood;